mick-parker/foil-theory/Concept Notes.md

 C1.
 Individuation emerges as a contingent, system-dependent act following boundary parsing, reframing what counts as an 'individual' or 'object.'

 Annotation:
-Boundaries from GFCI parsing delineate discrete 'objects' or regions (formalism).
+Boundaries from GFCI parsing delineate discrete 'objects' or regions.
 Heatmap contours show individuation explicitly: set P is well-separated.
 Foil-driven parsing implies individuation precedes any abstract set membership.

 Supporting Evidence:
-Summary: Parsing by contrast individuates distinct "objects" or set members.
+Summary: Parsing by contrast individuates distinct ‘objects’ or set members.
-Equation: Boundary formally given by:
-∂P=P‾∩X∖P‾∂P=P∩X∖P​
-but here replaced by explicit contrast-driven region.
+Equation: Boundary formally given by: ∂P=P‾∩X∖P‾∂P=P∩X∖P​ but here replaced by an explicit contrast-driven region.

 import numpy as np